ninabarzh/ipa/content/en/docs/threat-model/impacts.md

 menu:
   sidebar:  # Adds to Docsy's auto-generated sidebar
     weight: 30
 description: "Long-term effects like anxiety, safety risks, legal issues, and loss of trust in technology (or people).
-It’s not paranoia if they are watching you—especially if they bought the spyware off Amazon"
+It’s not paranoia if they are watching you, especially if they bought the spyware off Amazon"
 ---

 We’ve looked at how digital abuse happens.
 Now it’s time to face what it does.

 The impacts of tech-facilitated abuse go far beyond “someone read my texts.”
-This isn’t about inconvenience or privacy preferences—it’s about long-term, often invisible harm.
+This isn’t about inconvenience or privacy preferences, it’s about long-term, often invisible harm.
 Psychological, social, legal, financial.
 And it doesn’t stop when the relationship ends, or the phone is finally out of their reach.

 These are the real-world consequences.